kaczmarj/HIPPO/README.md

 print(f"Probability of tumor in baseline: {baseline:0.3f}")  # 0.002
 print(f"Probability of tumor after adding one tumor patch: {treatment:0.3f}")  # 0.824
 ```

+The code above should take less than one minute to run.

 ## Test the effect of high attention regions